Updated Mar 29, 2026

-Yes.
-Student comments indicate that breadth is welcomed in the type and breadth of course content theme of the National Student Survey (NSS), with 70.6% Positive sentiment, and accounting as a discipline under the sector’s Common Aggregation Hierarchy, accounting, sits at a more mixed 54.5% Positive overall.
-In sector terms, the category captures how students experience scope and variety, while the CAH grouping enables like-for-like subject comparison.
-For accounting, students praise range but push for assessment clarity and dependable delivery so breadth translates into learning value.
+Student comments show that breadth is generally welcomed in the type and breadth of course content theme of the National Student Survey (NSS), with 70.6% Positive sentiment, while accounting as a discipline under the sector's Common Aggregation Hierarchy, accounting, sits at a more mixed 54.5% Positive overall.
+The theme shows how students experience scope and variety, while the CAH grouping enables like-for-like subject comparison.
+For accounting, students value range, but they also want clearer assessment, stronger practical relevance, and more dependable delivery before breadth feels genuinely useful.

 How does course structure and clarity support learning?

-A well-organised curriculum with explicit learning outcomes aligned to professional standards improves comprehension and progression.
-Students perform better when modules set expectations early, map concepts across the programme, and link to accreditation requirements.
-Departments that publish a visible “breadth map” and schedule options to avoid clashes enable cohorts to personalise depth without sacrificing coherence.
-Balance theory with application so core concepts are reinforced through case, project and seminar formats.
-This combination makes transition to practice smoother and strengthens readiness for professional roles.
+A well-organised curriculum helps students understand how topics connect and why each one matters.
+Students progress more confidently when modules set expectations early, map concepts across the programme, and link learning outcomes to professional standards.
+Departments that publish a visible breadth map and timetable options to avoid clashes make it easier for cohorts to personalise depth without losing coherence.
+Balance theory with application through cases, projects, and seminars so core concepts are reinforced in different formats.
+The benefit is clearer progression during the degree and better preparation for professional roles after it.

 Do students get enough breadth and practical relevance?

-Students value coverage from financial reporting to ethics but ask for practical modules that mirror day-to-day accounting tasks.
-Introduced bookkeeping, systems use and balance sheet management within authentic scenarios so foundational theory is applied.
-Use text analysis of student feedback to identify duplication and gaps, closing them in-year where possible.
+Students value coverage from financial reporting to ethics, but they want broad content to feel usable, not just expansive.
+Introduce bookkeeping, systems use, and balance sheet management within authentic scenarios so foundational theory is applied to realistic tasks.
+Use text analysis of student feedback to identify duplication and gaps, then close them in-year where possible.
 Protect real choice by timetabling options that create viable pathways and by providing equivalent asynchronous materials so flexible learners can access the same breadth.
+That makes variety feel relevant instead of ornamental.

 How well are real-life examples integrated?

-Real-world cases accelerate understanding of complex topics and improve analysis.
-Prioritise contemporary examples across sectors and scales, rotating datasets and business contexts so students see how principles hold in different conditions.
+Real-world cases help students grasp complex topics faster because they can see the consequences of accounting decisions, not just the rules behind them.
+Prioritise contemporary examples across sectors and organisation sizes, rotating datasets and business contexts so students see how principles hold in different conditions.
 Short pulse checks can identify which examples resonate and where to add or retire cases.
-This keeps content current and strengthens the link between decision-making in class and consequences in practice.
+That keeps content current and strengthens the link between classroom analysis and professional practice.

 Which teaching mode works best: virtual or in-person?

-Virtual delivery offers flexibility and a wider toolkit of simulations and walkthroughs, while in-person sessions aid complex problem-solving and rapid clarification.
-Blend modes to match learning outcomes: use online for concept acquisition and repeatable practice; use in-person for worked examples, peer critique and exam preparation.
+Virtual delivery offers flexibility and a wider toolkit of simulations and walkthroughs, while in-person sessions support complex problem-solving and rapid clarification.
+As our analysis of what accounting students think about remote learning suggests, blend modes to match learning outcomes: use online delivery for concept acquisition and repeatable practice; use in-person time for worked examples, peer critique, and exam preparation.
 Keep a single source of truth for changes to preserve predictability, and align asynchronous resources to assessed tasks so all students can meet outcomes.
+When mode is chosen deliberately, flexibility supports learning instead of creating confusion.

 Where do repetition and disorganisation undermine progress?

-Unnecessary repetition and muddled sequencing erode motivation and mask learning gains.
+Unnecessary repetition and muddled sequencing erode motivation and make it harder for students to see progress.
 Run an early audit of module content flows; retire duplicated topics and sequence assessments to show progression.
-Provide concise signposting within each module (what, why, how, when) and ensure assessment briefs and marking criteria sit alongside the relevant learning materials.
-Invite week‑4 and week‑9 flags from students to catch issues in time to adjust.
+Provide concise signposting within each module, what, why, how, and when, and ensure assessment briefs and marking criteria sit alongside the relevant learning materials.
+Invite week-4 and week-9 flags from students to catch issues in time to adjust.
+The result is not just a tidier curriculum, but a course that feels intentionally designed.

 How should the grading system change?

-Accounting students judge courses through assessment practices.
-In the CAH data, Feedback accounts for 10.8% of comments and trends negative, while Marking criteria sentiment sits at −40.3 and Assessment methods at −18.1.
-The pattern is consistent: opaque criteria, few exemplars and variable turnaround depress sentiment even when teaching and resources are strong.
-Publish annotated exemplars aligned to criteria, use checklist-style rubrics that define “what good looks like”, and set a realistic service level for feedback return.
+Accounting students often judge course quality through assessment methods in accounting education.
+In the CAH data, Feedback accounts for 10.8% of comments and trends negative, while Marking criteria sentiment sits at -40.3 and Assessment methods at -18.1.
+The pattern is consistent: opaque criteria, few exemplars, and variable turnaround depress sentiment even when teaching and resources are strong.
+Publish annotated exemplars aligned to criteria, use checklist-style rubrics that define "what good looks like", and set a realistic service level for feedback return.
 This supports consistent interpretation across markers and modules and helps students target effort where it counts.

 What should departments do next?